-This report is designed to provide an overview of the Electric Fund's FY 2023-24 financial results.
+This report is designed to provide an overview of the FY 2023-24 financial results for the VPU's electric, gas, water, and fiber optics utilities of the City of Vernon.
 Questions concerning the fund's financial results can be addressed to the Finance Department, City of Vernon, 4305 Santa Fe Avenue, Vernon, California, 90058.